Talk submission guide

 If someone gives you 25 minutes of their time, what will they walk away with?

-That’s why we tend to avoid talks that feel self-promotional or read like a company pitch.
+That’s why we tend to avoid talks that feel self-promotional or read like a product or company pitch.
 We’re looking for talks that share useful insights, experiences, and learnings that others can apply or reflect on.

 Help us understand: